Overcoming Electric Vehicle Range Anxiety

 Besides, when you do need to drive a longer distance, a realistic range of around 200 miles between charges isn't unusual in EVs now.

-Buyers’ homework
+Buyers’ Homework

+It's important to do your research on EV range before you buy.
 Car reviews site What Car? puts electric cars through a Real Range test that it says reflects the way people actually drive.
 The results of its tests so far show that the Hyundai Kona Electric 64kWh has the longest ‘Real Range’ of EVs available, at 259 miles – or roughly the equivalent of driving from London to Middlesbrough.
 “It’s the first sensibly priced electric car that won’t require the majority of motorists to adjust their lifestyle in order to live with it,” says What Car?

 This will only get better.
 New cars are being produced with bigger batteries and longer ranges.
 In fact, a report by Deloitte suggests range anxiety will be consigned to history very quickly - when the next generation of cars are launched over the coming few years.